fossasia/knitlib/docs/usage.rst

 Each machine has it's own configuration options, however the base functions are standardized in knitpat.
 Check the Knitpat section for more info.

+Knitlib API allows for setting callbacks for certain actions that the user needs to interact with the underlying hardware.
+This callbacks system includes messaging, messages with blocking operations (move knob, set dial, feed yarn, etc) and progress.
+Default callbacks are included for CLI operation, and projects should provide their own implementations for the environment in use (knitweb, desktop UIs, etc).